 Technology in the Lower School is totally integrated into each classroom.
 We use IPads in PreK through 1st grade and MacBook Airs in 2nd through 5th grades, with students in fourth and fifth grade each assigned their own laptop.
 We believe learning can happen anytime and anywhere, which is why we have replaced separate computer classes with a technology facilitator who works alongside the classroom teacher.

 This collaboration between technology facilitator and teachers allows for an even more differentiated, individualized approach, one where technology can flow seamlessly throughout the curriculum.
-Students learn to use Google Apps for Education, digital photography and video, to blog, to do research and to connect with others via the Internet, and are introduced to coding, opening doors to a multitude of new ways for them to learn, demonstrate and share their knowledge.
+Students learn to use Google Apps for Education, digital photography and video, to blog, to do research and to connect with others via the Internet.
+They are also introduced to coding, opening doors to a multitude of new ways for them to learn, demonstrate and share their knowledge.

 Character Education: Deeply Rooted Learning

 A Shipley education is not just about academic success—it is about learning how to be your best self, and having the self-awareness to discover what character traits it takes to do your best work.
 We believe that this self-awareness and development of ethics and character begins as early as pre-K, which is why our Character Education program is fully integrated into every classroom.

 In the Lower School, students are learning to be independent as their teachers work with them to set goals and determine action steps to achieve those goals.
 Each classroom develops a compact, which makes students feel respected and bonds the classroom community together through a shared sense of responsibility.
 Time is allocated each week to discuss conflict resolution and to develop empathy and communication skills.

 Through this holistic view of social and emotional learning that empowers academic learning, Character Education is a thread that is carried through every class, and prepares students to be confident learners and friends in the Middle School years to come.
 Learn more about Think, Care, Act, Character Education’s capstone project.